 Proposed by David Chaum alongside cryptocurrency, remailers are specialized servers for sending information anonymously or pseudonymously.
 It was very common to use them when contributing to the Cypherpunk Mailing list, which itself was built on distributed remailers.

-While early remailers simply forwarded info while stripping away a sender’s identity, later protocols like Mixmaster (the most popular remailer) relied on decentralized nodes to distribute fixed-sized blocks of encrypted info across a P2P network.
+While early remailers simply forwarded info while obsfucating a sender’s identity, later protocols like Mixmaster (the most popular remailer) relied on decentralized nodes to distribute fixed-sized blocks of encrypted info across a P2P network.
 Bitcoin’s architecture is very similar to that of remailers, although its nodes transmit transaction data in place of messages.
 In 1997, Crypto-anarchist founder Tim May even proposed a digital currency built on remailers.

 As a primary developer, node operator, and principal maintainer for Mixmaster, Len was an eminent expert in remailer technology.
 He also implemented similar technology as a systems engineer and security architect for the Anonymizer privacy guard.

 Not only were remailers a direct technological progenitor of Bitcoin, they were fundamental to its intellectual history.
 In the essay Why Remailers, Finney argued that remailers were the foundation of an anonymous digital economy.

 Remailers represent the “ground floor” of this house of ideas — the ability to exchange messages privately, without revealing our true identities.
 In this way we can engage in transactions, show credentials, and make deals, without government or corporate databases tracking our every move.

 One Cypherpunk vision includes the ability to engage in transactions anonymously, using “digital cash”. … this is another area where anonymous mail is important.